minio/docs/source/reference/minio-mc/mc-retention-set.rst

    Mutually exclusive with any of the following flags:

-   - :mc-cmd-option:`~mc retention set versions`
+   - :mc-cmd:`~mc retention set --versions`
-   - :mc-cmd-option:`~mc retention set rewind`
+   - :mc-cmd:`~mc retention set --rewind`
-   - :mc-cmd-option:`~mc retention set recursive`
+   - :mc-cmd:`~mc retention set --recursive`

-.. mc-cmd:: versions
+.. mc-cmd:: --versions
-   :option:

    .. include:: /includes/facts-versioning.rst
       :start-after: start-versions-desc
       :end-before: end-versions-desc

-   Use :mc-cmd-option:`~mc retention set versions` and :mc-cmd-option:`~mc retention set rewind` together to apply the retention settings to all object versions that existed at a specific point-in-time.
+   Use :mc-cmd:`~mc retention set --versions` and :mc-cmd:`~mc retention set --rewind` together to apply the retention settings to all object versions that existed at a specific point-in-time.